 - If we assume the floor delivered the specified performance when it was new, then we could expect these values to continue to deteriorate over the life of the floor.

-- If we assume that the performance of the floor has not deteriorated significantly since the installation, then it unlikely that delivered the specified performance.
+- If we assume that the performance of the floor has not deteriorated significantly since the installation, then it is unlikely that it ever delivered the specified performance.

 As owners and architects select new sports surfaces and develop specifications, they should review traditional ‘copy and paste’ specifications and verify that they adequately cover performance.
 We developed a website specifically designed to address addressing actual performance within specifications.
 Visit www.aset-trueperformance.com to see example specifications for hardwood, synthetic, turf, and playgrounds.